cogitogroupltd/helm-chart-boilerplate/README.md

 # Environment agnostic Kubernetes Helm charts

-Colelction of DevOps tooling to help businesses scale with minimal overheads.
+[Cogito Group's](https://cogitogroup.co.uk) Collection of helm charts to help businesses scale with minimal DevOps overheads.

 Source repository https://github.com/cogitogroupltd/boilerplate

 Contents:

+- `ingress-nginx` Kubernetes Nginx ingress controller using pure Nginx for use with all your environments, local, on-premise and/or cloud
 - `common` Kubernetes Generic Helm Chart - for all of your organisation's applications

-- `ingress-nginx` Kubernetes Nginx ingress controller using pure Nginx for use with all your environments, local, on-premise and/or cloud

 ## Ingress-nginx